-- Played straight in "New Earth", with a spray bottle of sedative that works ridiculously quickly (you can see it in action at 5:59; don't blink or you'll miss it).
+- Played straight in "New Earth", with a spray bottle of sedative that works ridiculously quickly.
+Seriously, one puff in the Doctor's face and he immediately goes down.
 Possibly justified either by improvements in tranquilizer technology (the episode takes place about five billion years in the future) or by the differences between human and Time Lord physiology.

 - Averted in "The Pandorica Opens", when the tranquilizer dart Amy gets shot with takes so long to down her that she has plenty of time to hide from the Cyberman responsible, which then proceeds to get killed before she finally loses consciousness.

 - ER: At least one episode zigzags the trope, though.
 A drug-addict takes a hostage in order to get IV Demerol, which the ER attending provides, but the nurse intentionally overdoses.
 Subverted in that he was actually cooperating with her attempt to administer the injection IV; played straight in that he just barely made it past the triage desk before pitching over.

 - The Electric Company (1971): The Spidey Super Stories segment "Spidey Meets the Sandman."
 Not the Marvel Comics villain who could turn himself into sand, but rather a burglar who — patterning himself after Wee Willie Winkle — used sand to sedate his victims and rob them of their possessions.
 At one point, he sprinkles his magic sand on everyone at a grand gala, and Spidey himself falls victim to the sand's powers.
 However, Spidey recovers and eventually captures the Sandman ... using his own sand against him.